 The letter didn’t make it into Wired’s history of the Internet of Things (IoT), but it was a significant moment in a worldwide trend that is still gaining momentum.
-Consumer Reports, the nonprofit product testing and research organization, joined the movement to require greater security in connected devices in 2018, when it began factoring security into its product reviews.
+Consumer Reports, the nonprofit product testing and research organization, joined the movement to require greater security in connected devices when it began factoring security into its product reviews.
 Companies like Amazon and Microsoft are pushing security as well, because the IoT has been the Wild West for too long.

 Exponential Growth in the Number of Connected Products

 No one knows how many connected devices are in use today.
 Estimates range from a few billion to more than 20 billion.
 Guesses for the next five years reach as high as 75 billion.
 With growth in every sector — home, office, medical, manufacturing, retail, automotive — that estimate might well prove too low.